Pinkerton/rgdb/README.md

 [...]
 ```

-:bulb: Way more useful, right?
+:bulb: Yay!
 Turns out something in Quadtree::buildTree is causing a segfault.
-Thanks, gdb :heart:
+Back to work...

 ## Licence, etc.##
 The license is some variation of GPL (check the LICENSE file).
 It's because of the code I stole from the paramiko project for interactive SSH sessions.